 Nanzen-ji Temple, Kyoto and Ginkakuji Temple, Kyoto

 Monica bought her own book the following day at Toshogu Shrine in Nikko - they had more selection and even cooler, the lady wrote Monica's name on the sticker on the cover!
-(Monica's name is easily rendered in kanji, but the lady was still confused - luckily, we'd found a keychain with her name the day before and Monica had taken a picture which she now showed to the lady.
+(Monica's name is easily rendered in kanji, but the lady was confused by our accents - luckily, we'd found a keychain with her name the day before and Monica had taken a picture which she now showed to the lady.
 "Ahh!
 Mo-ni-ka!")
 As for other cool goshuin-cho, the Americans we met in Koyasan found wood-bound books.
 Pretty neat.

 Kinkaku-ji Temple, Kyoto and Kodai-Ji Temple, Kyoto